-Risk registers are a widespread utility among many cybersecurity professionals that allow practitioners to track and measure risks in one place.
-This type of reporting can quickly help align your teams to the initiatives that matter and can save an organization valuable resources, time and labor.
-By utilizing compliance, scope and efficacy, any project team can utilize a risk register for the betterment of their cybersecurity.
+Risk registers are a widespread utility among many cybersecurity professionals that allow practitioners to track and measure business risks in one place.
+This type of reporting can quickly help align your teams to the initiatives that matter and save valuable resources, time, and labor.
+By utilizing compliance, scope, and efficacy, any project team can utilize a risk register to better their cybersecurity.

-Creating a register might seem easy using a generic risk register template found online, but properly and managing risk and potential impact can be difficult.
-Deciding what exactly goes into a risk register is dependent on your organization’s cybersecurity posture, potential risks and identified risks.
-Optimally, your risk register should be used to create an inventory of potentially adverse events, with the likelihood, impact and description of an event to track the risk.
-With that should accompany a separate register to log control deficiencies that can contribute to the risks inside your risk register.
-Coordinating with stakeholders and other personnel in your company is necessary for accurately scaling and reviewing risk in your register.
-But using a risk register alone, proves nothing towards compliance if it’s not accompanied by a methodology to continuously monitor and track your compliance initiatives.
+Creating a register might seem easy using a generic project plan risk register template found online, but properly managing risk, identifying potential impact, and analyzing risk assessment can be difficult.
+Deciding what goes into a risk register depends on your organization’s cybersecurity posture, potential, residual, and identified risks.
+Risk registers are typically used by security teams to identify potential risk events, with the likelihood, impact, and description of an event to track the risk.
+A separate record should accompany this inventory to log control deficiencies that can contribute to the risks included inside your risk register.
+Coordinating with stakeholders, project managers, and other personnel in your company is necessary for accurately scaling and reviewing the risk log in your register.
+But using a risk register alone proves nothing towards compliance if it’s not accompanied by a risk management plan to continuously monitor and track your compliance initiatives.

 By using an Integrated Risk Management (IRM) solution responsible for managing risk continuously, risk registers function more as a method for reporting amongst team members than actively proving compliance.
-Being a static form of reporting, there’s potential room for error and impact on a project if a risk register is not supplemented by a continuous compliance solution.
-But having a risk register in place can help delegate across project risk management, track risk owners, prioritize your response plans, action plans, and risk response based on the risk category.
+As a static form of reporting, there’s potential room for error and impact on a risk response plan if a risk register is not supplemented by continuous compliance.
+But having a risk register in place can help delegate across risk management, track risk owners, improve risk identification, streamline risk analysis, your response and action plans, and risk response based on high, medium, or low cybersecurity risk categories.

-A multitude of cybersecurity frameworks and standards in use today require risk registers as a supplementary way of proving your organization is effectively executing its risk management processes in tandem with a continuous solution, like IRM.
-By utilizing an Integrated Risk Management solution like CyberStrong, you can prove compliance across a multitude of frameworks and measure your cybersecurity posture as a whole.
-Creating and maintaining a risk register can be automated and streamlined using CyberStrongs patented AI to quantify your risk and save your organization valuable time, labor and resources.
-If you have any questions about how to create a risk register or how using cyberstrong can help automate your compliance process, give us a call at 1-800-NIST CSF or click here and request a free demo.
+Creating and maintaining a risk register can be automated and streamlined using CyberStrong's patented AI to quantify risk and save your organization valuable time, labor, and resources.
+If you have questions about creating a risk register or how CyberStrong can help automate your compliance process, click here to request a free demo.